Royal Ottawa

 Overview

-Founded in 1891 as the Ottawa Golf Club, Royal Ottawa was designated such in 1912 by King George V. A founding member of the Royal Canadian Golf Association (Golf Canada), this historic club is steeped in history and its golf course is a fitting reflection of the game as it was played in the early days, with a large focus on the playing across the natural land contours.
+Founded in 1891 as the Ottawa Golf Club, Royal Ottawa was designated such in 1912 by King George V. A founding member of the Royal Canadian Golf Association (Golf Canada), this historic club is steeped in history and its golf course is a fitting reflection of the game as it was played in the early days, with a large focus on playing across plenty of natural land contours.

 AT A GLANCE